hellenw449/Web-Science/README.md

 DataAnalysis.ipynb is used to clean and labeling data.

-tweets.json is the sample data that can be used in DataAnalysis.ipynb
+sample.json is the sample data that can be used in DataAnalysis.ipynb

-The Result file stores the labeling result, it includes six csv file, each file stores data of different class.
+The Result file stores the labeling result, it includes six csv files, each file stores data of different class.